Medically reviewed by Drugs.com. Last updated on Sep 14, 2023.

-Asthma is the most common sign of Churg-Strauss syndrome.
-The disorder can also cause a variety of other problems, such as hay fever, rash, gastrointestinal bleeding, and pain and numbness in your hands and feet.
+Adult-onset asthma is the most common sign of Churg-Strauss syndrome.
+The disorder can also cause other problems, such as nasal allergies, sinus problems, rash, gastrointestinal bleeding, and pain and numbness in your hands and feet.

 Churg-Strauss syndrome is rare and has no cure.
-But your doctor can usually help you control symptoms with steroids and other powerful immunosuppressant drugs.
+Symptoms can usually be controlled with steroids and other powerful immunosuppressant drugs.

 - Loss of appetite and weight loss

-- Joint pain
+- Joint and muscle pain

 - Abdominal pain and gastrointestinal bleeding